The Hidden Valley of Oz

-Synopsis
+Plot

 Jonathan Andrew Manley, nicknamed Jam, is a boy from Ohio, the son of a biologist.
 At the start of the story, he is building a "collapsible kite" from plans he found in a popular magazine.
 Rather than cutting the pieces of his wooden frame to match the plans, however, he scales up the kite to match the size of his wood, yielding an extra-large result.
 The size of the thing inspires him to try to fly on it; he attaches a shipping crate, and gathers up three of his father's experimental animals (two guinea pigs and a white laboratory rat).
 A strong gust of wind lifts kite, crate, and passengers into the sky; Jam is on his way to the Land of Oz.

 Kite and crate thump down the next day, in the purple landscape of the Gillikin Country.
 Jam is amazed to find that his animals can now talk; the guinea pigs call themselves Pinny and Gig, while the white rat introduces himself as Percy.
 Jam meets some of the inhabitants, who inform him of local conditions.
 This remote valley of Oz is dominated by a wrathful 50 ft. giant called Terp the Terrible, who enslaves the common people to work in his vineyards and his jam-making factory.
 Terp captures Jam, and is struck by his name; the giant threatens to spread the boy on his breakfast muffins the next day, and eat him.
 Terp imprisons the boy and his animals in the highest tower of his castle.

-The courtyard of Terp's castle contains a magic muffin tree, guarded by a fierce unnamed monster that has an elephant's body, an alligator's tail, and two heads: a nocturnal owl and a diurnal wolf.
+The courtyard of Terp's castle contains a magic muffin tree, guarded by a fierce monster.
 In the night, Percy is able to help Jam and friends escape the tower, with the aid of a handy grapevine.
 Jam and his pets flee, though Percy doubles back to steal one of the magic muffins.
 On the Gillikin plains, Jam and friends are menaced by the Equinots, hostile centaurs; Percy frightens away the Equinots when he eats some of the magic muffin, and grows to ten times his normal size.